Laser Frenectomy Procedure in Union City, NJ

 A labial frenectomy can help fix these issues.
 The frenectomy procedure is quick and relatively painless.
 After the area is numbed, a laser is used to make the necessary changes to the labial frenum.
 There may be slight soreness in the area for 2 – 3 days, but it will not inhibit the ability to eat.
 In about ten days, the area will be fully healed, and the new frenum attachment point will allow for the conditions above to be fixed if necessary.

-New Patient Special - Cleaning + X-Rays
+New Patient Special - Exam + X-Rays

 Teeth Whitening Special